 4. 40% of Employers Offer Remote Working

 Employers are more receptive to working from home and telecommuting than ever before.
-Global Workforce Analytics estimates 40% of American employers offered some remote work opportunities in 2018.
+Global Workforce Analytics estimates that 40% of American employers offered some remote work opportunities in 2018.

 5. 93% of Employees Not Offered Remote Work